zkmkarlsruhe/mac-dist-helper/README.md

 The process for an [openFrameworks](https://openframeworks.cc) application is similar to that for a Cococa application except for several important points:
 * openFrameworks projects use the "APPNAME Release" and "APPNAME Debug" naming, so the default `mac.app.project.scheme` variable needs to be overridden.
 * The `bin/data` directory needs to included, unless the application is including this within its internal `Resources` directory (not by default)
-* The mac-dist-helper variables and includes can be appended to the Makefile generated by the OF ProjectGenerator.
+* The mac-dist-helper variables and includes can be appended to the Makefile generated by the OF ProjectGenerator

 Additionally, in the Xcode project Signing & Capabilities settings:
 * enable Automatically manage signing for Release and set the team
-* enable Hardened Runtime, if not set (default for Xcode 14+)
+* enable Hardened Runtime, if not set

 A basic makefile for an openFrameworks application called `FooInteractive` might be:
 ```makefile